 The Few Rules Were Important Ones

-Because they did not want to insist that the women served by the center conform to a system, the staff agreed that the center would differ from other social service agencies—they would accept each woman as she was.
-There were very few rules, but they were important ones, involving keeping the peace and being respectful of others.
-The founding staff formed a board of directors and incorporated the center as a non-profit organization.
-The name, "Sarah's Circle" was born from the agency cat, Sarah, who spent time in the center keeping women company.
+Because they did not want to insist that the women served conform to a system, the volunteers agreed that they would differ from other social service agencies—they would accept each woman as she was.
+The few rules were important ones, involving keeping the peace and being respectful of others.
+The founding staff formed a Board of Directors and incorporated the center as a non-profit organization.
+The name, "Sarah's Circle" came from the agency cat, Sarah, who spent time in the center keeping women company.

 Growth in the 1980s

-The 1980’s saw a growing need for ways to address the problem of homelessness.
-Sarah’s Circle attracted increased funding and volunteers while the number of women served continued to grow.
+The 1980’s saw a growing need for additional ways to address homelessness.
+Sarah’s Circle attracted increased funding and volunteers while the number of women served also continued to grow.
 By 1990, it was not uncommon to serve meals to 80 women in one day.
 To accommodate this growing need, Sarah’s Circle moved in early 1997 to the Institute of Cultural Affairs Building at 4750 N. Sheridan.
-Soon after, the staff expanded to include a case manager and a food manager, while our program services increased to offer educational programming, culinary arts training, computer services, and case management assistance for every woman who would walk through the doors.
+Soon after, the staff expanded to include a case manager and a food manager, while program services expanded to includeeducational programming, culinary arts training, computer services, and case management assistance for every woman who walked through the doors.

-As an organization, Sarah's Circle continues to advance.
-A permanent housing program was added in 2007 to provide permanent housing and comprehensive supportive services to women who have disabling conditions and have been chronically homeless.
-Since then, the permanent housing program has grown to 22 units.
-In 2008, Sarah's Circle began offering clinical services to address trauma experienced in the lives of women served—a leading cause of homelessness.
-In November 2011, Sarah's Circle stepped up to operate a 50 bed shelter for women located on the North Side of Chicago.
-This interim housing program provides physical and comprehensive supportive services for the women that is open 24 hours a day, 365 days a year.
+As an organization, Sarah's Circle continued to advance.
+The Permanent Supportive Housing Program began with 10 units in 2007 to provide permanent housing and comprehensive supportive services to women who have been chronically homeless-experiencing a disability and homeless for at least one year.
+In 2008, Sarah's Circle began offering Clinical Services to address the trauma experienced by many of the women served—often a leading cause of homelessness.
+In November 2011, Sarah's Circle stepped up to operate a 50 bed shelter for women.
+The Interim Housing Program provides comprehensive supportive services and meets basic needs for participants 24 hours a day, 365 days a year.
 Staff work closely with women in the program to help them find safe, permanent housing and to secure an income.
-Once a woman is housed, Sarah's Circle provides services to ensure housing retention.
+Once a woman is housed, Sarah's Circle can provide services to ensure she stays housed.